norlab/LIS-546-SPR2021/content/tidy-data.md

 Note that we also retained the original dates in our dataset.
 This is another approach to communicating ambiguity - we can simply retain the untidy data, but provide a clean version for analysis.
 I don't particularly like this approach, but if we assume that the user of this tidy data has the ability to easily exclude a variable from their analysis then this is a perfectly acceptable practice. (*Note from Bree*: In my work I tend to prefer the approach of keeping the original data and creating a new column/s with the corrected data.
 Again this is an example of how practice might differ depending on context or domain.)

 ### Categories
 LIS research in knowledge organization (KO) has many useful principles for approaching data and metadata tidying, including the idea of "authority control" which we will talk about in depth in coming weeks.
-In short though, authority control is the process of appealing to standard way of representing a spelling, categorization, or classification in data.
+In short though, authority control is the process of appealing to a standard way of representing a spelling, categorization, or classification in data.

 In approaching interpretive data that may contain many ambiguities, we can draw upon the idea of authority control to logically decide how best to represent categorical information to our users.